catseye/Matchbox/README.md

 and fix?" during phone screens.)

 A huge example that is relevant to virtually every programmer is the filesystem.
 It's a big, shared, mutable store.
-Some operations, like rename, are often guaranteed to be atomic.
-But most of them aren't.
+There are often some operations, like renaming a file, that are guaranteed to be atomic; but most filesystem operations do not have this guarantee.

 ### Limitations ###